 Provide Community Support

-If you are interested in more information about microloan eligibility, please contact your local St. Vincent de Paul Conference in the Columbus Diocese, Licking County only.
-Beginning this fall (2016), the Microloan Program is only available in Licking County.
-Partnerships are still being developed in Franklin County and Ross County.
+If you are interested in more information about microloan eligibility, please contact your local St. Vincent de Paul Conference in the Columbus Diocese in Coshocton, Delaware, Fairfield, Franklin, Knox, Licking and Ross Counties only.
+For a list of contact information, please see https://www.svdpcolumbus.org/contact_info.

 Be sure to read tour newsletter, Microloan Musings.
 The newsletter is our way of sharing some of our success stories and other news about our program.
 Check out our first two editions here.